tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 >**<font color="green">Masters</font>**: List of mod names ("Skyrim.esm").
 Original record must come from one of these master mods to match.
 To change to a list of masters to exclude, use "!Masters" instead.

 >**<font color="green">PatchedBy</font>**: List of mod names ("unofficial skyrim special edition patch.esp").
-By default this is an OR check, so record must of been patched by just one of these mods to match.
+By default this is an OR check, so record must of been patched by one or more of these mods to match.
 Replace "PatchedBy" with
 - "!PatchedBy": Exclude if matched by any listed mod.
 - "^PatchedBy": XOR.
 Be patched by exactly one of the listed mods.